lukepfarrar/gitflow-maven-plugin/README.md

 gitflow-maven-plugin avoids inevitable pom.xml merges when finishing a git-flow release branch on a maven project.

-It does not use the maven release plugin.
+A more substantial [plugin](https://bitbucket.org/atlassian/maven-jgitflow-plugin) now exists, based on the maven-release-plugin.

-*NB: Whilst this software has been working fine to my knowledge, it could do with more testing and real world use before it should be to be considered stable.
-Please let me know how you get on.*
+This plugin does not use the maven release plugin, or try to emulate any of its functionality; it just provides a replacement for *git flow release start* command that stops the need for pom merging later on.

 Problem